 Galapagos Islands Facts

-- Firstly, the truly breathtaking Galapagos Islands constitutes a largely pristine archipelago of volcanic islands.
-Furthermore, this magnificent site also represents a rather incredible marvel of both geology and biology.
-This fabulous location also remains considered to be a unique location of incomparably vast ecological importance and significance.
+- This magnificent site also represents a rather incredible marvel of both geology and biology.
+This fabulous location is therefore considered by many experts to be a unique assembly of incomparably vast ecological importance and significance.

 Related Articles